What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 Fuel Sensitivity = RON-MON

-Cetane number of diesel can be measure by following test methods.
+The cetane number of diesel can be measured by following test methods.

 • Cooperative fuel research method ( CFR)